 WarningLevel only validates elements; it doesn't validate XML attributes.
 It also doesn't control warnings related to user-entered strings or numbers, or warnings for logical errors.

 We recommend that you only use this during development and debugging.
-Do not use this in requests in your production code.
+Do not use this in requests performed in the Production environment.